krauskopf/node-red-contrib-avr-yamaha/README.md

 The PUT node is used to write commands to a YAMAHA Audio/Video Receiver.
 Select a `msg.topic` in the editor.
 If no GUI selection is done, then the `msg.topic` is used.

 #### Config Node
 Use the config node to set the IP address of your receiver.
 The `port` option allows you to specify the port where the UPnP-device description will be queried.
 Leave empty for default value of 8080.
+Other devices, like
+TSR-5790 use port 49154.

 ### Additional Information
 Hint: To power on the AVR from remote, the network standby has to be enabled in the internal settings of the AVR.